Decibel chart - decibel levels of common sounds16th Jul 2019

 ||NO EXPOSURE TIME (Threshold of pain)

 Instruments that can measure how long an individual has been exposed to noise for are called Noise Dosimeters.
 These are wearable personal sound exposure meters worn near the ear to measure exactly what decibel levels someone is exposed to and for how long.
-Knowing this can help prescribe what level of hearing protection (if any) they need throughout their shift, and identify if shift patterns or job rotations are required for example.
+Knowing this can help prescribe what level of hearing protection (if any) they need throughout their shift, and identify if shift patterns or job rotations are required for example to reduce the length of time someone is exposed for.

-Hearing protection such as ear plugs, and ear muffs can protect people from loud noise.
+Hearing protection such as ear plugs, and ear muffs can protect people from loud sounds.
 Here is our Guide to Choosing the Correct Level of Hearing Protection.

 What to do if you are concerned about noise levels